danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 ### Demo 3.
 Partitioning and Data Management

-Partitioning management has 3 basic tasks: create partitiona and delete partitions
+Partitioning management has 2 basic tasks: create partitions and delete partitions

-You can add new partiion to a table until the 15.000 partiions limits.
-You can also keep just a fixed number of partition in a slideing windows scenarios where you delete the oldest partition and craete a new none for the most recetn data
+You can add new partitions to a table until the 15.000 partitions limits.
+You can also keep just a fixed number of partitions in a sliding windows scenarios where you delete the oldest partition and create a new none for the most recent data

-For this demo, the partiion with the oldest data will be deleted and a new one will bre created for the most recent data
+For this demo, the partition with the oldest data will be deleted and a new one will be created for the most recent data

 1. What is the partition with the oldest data?